How our service can help you

 Referrals

-We offer assessment, consultation, intervention, advice and support to services, families, and young people to try to best meet the needs of young people with intellectual disabilities, Autism and complex mental health needs including challenging behaviour in the community.
-AID-IIT it work collaboratively in addition to, not instead of, local CAMHS services and other local services supporting the young person.
+We offer assessment, consultation, intervention, advice and support to services, families, and young people to try to best meet the needs of young people with intellectual disabilities, Autism and complex mental health needs including behaviours that challenge.
+We work collaboratively in addition to, not instead of, local CAMHS services and other local services supporting the young person.

 - Clinical Psychologists